Funded by Trust for London, the project aimed to:

 - Despite high needs, challenges in accessing healthcare were common.
 They were often exacerbated by challenges with benefits.

 - The benefits and health systems could be working in a more integrated way for people who are homeless.

-Leaflet: Benefitting from benefits
+Leaflet and poster: Benefitting from benefits

 For people experiencing homelessness and support staff.

 Created to help people make the most from benefits and support to improve their health and wellbeing, and ultimately move out of homelessness.

 The guide is designed to be printed in A3 and folded into an A6 (passport) pocket sized booklet.